Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory

-In this work, we extend the reinforcement learning framework in \cite{rose} to obtain the scaled cumulant generating function in non-Markov systems.
+In this work, we extend the reinforcement learning framework in \cite{rose} to obtain the SCGF in non-Markov systems, thus offering a potential new tool for understanding the effects of memory on rare events.
 The paper is structured as follows.
 Section 2 introduces the nuances of memory dependence in stochastic systems via a discussion on semi-Markov processes where memory is modeled using nonexponential waiting-time distributions.
 Section 3 gives a brief overview of large deviations in nonequilibrium systems with a special focus on the optimal control approach used in many computational methods.
-Section 4 forms the core of this paper where we discuss various components of the reinforcement learning architecture.
+Section 4 forms the core of this paper where we discuss the different components of the reinforcement learning architecture.
 Section 5 demonstrates large-deviation applications on potentially interesting semi-Markov systems.
 Section 6 provides a summary and some perspectives for future work.
-Appendix \ref{hmm} outlines a hidden-Markov analytical approach for checking some of the computational results, while appendices \ref{RNN method} and \ref{implementation} give various technical details of our machine learning implementation.
+Appendix \ref{hmm} outlines a hidden-Markov analytical approach for checking some of the computational results.
+Appendix \ref{robustness} discusses the robustness of neural reinforcement learning with respect to the choice of key hyperparameters in the machine learning model, while appendices \ref{RNN method} and \ref{implementation} give various technical details of our implementation.